ksu-is/Sellestial-A-Space-Trading-Game/ideas.md

 - Buy stations that will generate passive income for you.
 - Hire NPC fleets to fly one of the purchased ships that will generate passive income for you
 - ship loss - back to square zero with your uncle's clunky hand-me-down Ymir
+- add timed text, immersive, story-driven details, and dialogue.
+Give the environment some life.